 Part 2: Your Get Back in Shape Nutrition Guide

 It’s tempting to walk into a holiday party with your mouth wide open, shoveling all treats into your maw without regard for calories, macros, gluten, or anything other than carnal satisfaction.
-Rein in your salivating demon with these tips from nutritionist and Spartan racer Anne L’Heureaux, L.D., R.D., and SGX coach from Biddeford, Maine.
+Rein in your salivating demon with these tips from nutritionist and Spartan racer and Head of Spartan Nutrition, Anne L’Heureaux, L.D., R.D., and SGX coach from Biddeford, Maine.

 Some people are planners, and others (buffalo) wing it.
 But because the final three months are often the busiest of the year, winging leads to disaster.
 You miss workouts, or end up ordering dinner through a clown’s mouth at the drive-thru.